In Abtrac you can create a detailed progress claim invoice automatically from your job task and timesheet data.

 Automatic Progress Claim invoices can be generated by amounts to look like the examples below.

 There are quite a few key details to get your progress claim invoices set up and working they way you need them.

-It’s a good idea to read through this article from start to finish, but we’ve also summarised the key components below for quick reference:
+It is a good idea to read through this article from start to finish, but we have also summarised the key components below for quick reference:

 Where to enter fee estimates and claim details

 How to use the ‘automatically generate’ invoice options